 A gun turret is toward the front, so there is an open space in the rear.
 Many panels and nets are arranged.
 I suppose there are an engine compartment, fuel tanks, storages of the missiles and bullets.

 Roughly speaking, 80 percent of the connecting points don’t fit smoothly.
-I had troubles with an adjustment of a big part and a main connecting point really.
-I can laugh and through the all problems if it’s the 30 years before released kit, I think few modellers are convinced.
+I had troubles with an adjustment of big parts and a main connecting point really.
+I can laugh and through all problems, if it’s the 30 years before released kit, I think few modelers are convinced.

-This Tunguska is a high-performance weapon, it seems that the high production cost prevent the wide spread deployment in Russia in large quantities.
+This Tunguska is a high-performance weapon, it seems that the high production cost prevents the widespread deployment in Russia in large quantities.
 The kit price is also quite high.

-The assemble of the last part, I did my own judgement some process where I couldn’t understand with the manual.
+The assembly of the last part, I did my own judgment some process where I couldn’t understand with the manual.
 When it’s done up, it’s powerful.